 The Department may decide to proceed with an enforcement action on the basis of the following factors, among others: the extent or seriousness of the violation, the ability of the person to correct the violation, the time frame in which the violation could be corrected, the prior violation history of the person and the need for an enforcement action.
-Unilateral enforcement actions that are appealable include the issuance of a Field Order, Summary Citation, Civil Penalty Assessment, and Administrative Order.
+Unilateral enforcement actions that are appealable include: the issuance of a Field Order, Summary Citation, Civil Penalty Assessment, and Administrative Order.
 A unilateral enforcement action may also be taken by filing an Action in Equity.
 In deciding which type of enforcement action should be taken, the Department should consider, among other factors: the most efficient method of resolving the violations, the immediacy of the need to resolve the violations, the nature of the violation (ex. administrative or operational), the need for a substantial change in behavior, the extent of the violation’s effects, the severity of the violation, the threat of human health or environmental harm and previous violation history of the person.
 Except for Field Orders and Summary Citations, all unilateral enforcement actions must be approved by a regional attorney.

 If the enforcement action includes the assessment of or request for payment of a civil penalty, BWM staff should refer to statutory and regulatory criteria, as well as the guidance of the appropriate program Civil Penalty Assessment Matrix for calculation of an appropriate penalty.
-Collected fines and civil penalties are deposited into the Environmental Stewardship Fund, Solid Waste Abatement Fund, Storage Tank Fund, Waste Transportation Safety Account or Used Tire Pile Remediation Restricted Account.
+Collected fines and civil penalties are deposited into; the Environmental Stewardship Fund, Solid Waste Abatement Fund, Storage Tank Fund, Waste Transportation Safety Account or Used Tire Pile Remediation Restricted Account.

 FIELD ORDER